openreview/openreview-expertise/README.md

 - `model_params.batch_size`: Batch size when running ELMo.
 This defaults to 8, but depending on your machine, this value could be different.
 - `model_params.publications_path`: When running ELMo, this is where the embedded abstracts/titles of the Reviewers (and Area Chairs) are stored.
 - `model_params.submissions_path`: When running ELMo, this is where the embedded abstracts/titles of the Submissions are stored.
+- `model_params.publications_path`: When running ELMo, this is where the embedded abstracts/titles of the Reviewers (and Area Chairs) are stored.
+- `model_params.submissions_path`: When running ELMo, this is where the embedded abstracts/titles of the Submissions are stored.
+- `model_params.knn`: This parameter specifies the k Nearest Neighbors that will be printed to the csv file.
+For instance, if the value is 10, then only the first 10 authors with the highest affinity score will be printed for each submission.
+You may see that if the value is 10, more than 10 values are printed, that is because there are ties in the scores.
+- `model_params.skip_elmo`: Since running ELMo can take a significant amount of time, the vectors are saved in `model_params.submissions_path` and `model_params.publications_path`.
+If you want to run other operations with these results, like changing the value of `model_params.knn`, you may do so without running ELMo again by setting `model_params.skip_elmo` to true.
+The pickle files will be loaded with all the vectors.

 Here is an example:
 ```